MiFIR Reporting

 XML Schema v1.3.0

-As part of upcoming system updates, from 28 June 2024, ESMA will implement an updated version of the non-equity transparency reference data reporting message (auth.033) in order to enable the reporting in which minor changes were performed due to the RTS 2 review.
+From 28 June 2024, ESMA has implemented an updated version of the non-equity transparency reference data reporting message (auth.033) in order to enable the reporting, in which minor changes were performed due to the RTS 2 review.

 Version 1.3.0 of the XML Schema can be found here.